ClaudineWenhaji/Bloc_6/README.md

-Bloc 6: Lead a project Title of the project: Medical desert
+Title of the project: Medical desert

 Objective: Identify regions of medical deserts in France and the main factors associated with that